MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range="vsts"
 **For Private projects:**
 - Change the priority of an item within a backlog
-- Delete work items or move work items to another team project
+- Delete work items or move work items to another project
 - Create shared queries, view charts, and modify the home page
 - View Delivery Plans (a Marketplace extension)
 - Access the full set of features under **Pipelines (Build and Release)**, **Repos (Code)** or **Test Plans (Test)**.